 1. A portfolio of pan-institutional Initiatives

-2. Quality Communities that:
+2. Quality CORE Network that:

-- develop individual skills and knowledge
+- Develops individual skills and knowledge

-- promote sharing of best practices
+- Promotes sharing of best practices

-- facilitate organizational change readiness
+- Facilitates organizational change readiness

 3. Consulting Services for school and unit-led initiatives

-4. Project Alliance to coordinate work and identify opportunities for collaboration.
+4. Project Alliance to coordinate work and identify opportunities for collaboration

 To enhance organizational capacity across academic and administrative service areas, and thereby advance excellence in our core missions of education, research and scholarship, and facilitate the realization of strategic priorities.